General spherically symmetric solution of Cotton gravity: Cotton gravity

+which are also a third order generalization of Einstein's equations (requiring the scalar curvature $R$ to be constant \cite{Guilfoyle:1998wj}).

+Problem with Yang's model, just like with many other alternative theories of gravity, is the violation of Birkhoff's theorem -- spherical symmetry does not automatically require solutions to be static \cite{Pavelle:1976nf}, which causes serious deviations from the observed characteristics of gravitational field already on the scale of the solar system.
+The question of whether time-dependent solutions exist in Cotton gravity and whether Birkhoff's theorem generalizes to this theory is an open and challenging problem.
+The non-linearity and complexity of the relevant equations make this a difficult question to address definitively.

-and is equivalent to Yang's pure space equations \cite{Yang:1974kj}, requiring the scalar curvature to be constant \cite{Guilfoyle:1998wj}.
-Thus, the vacuum Cotton gravity equations \eqref{Vacuum} embrace the vacuum Einstein equations as well as the sourceless Einstein equations with a cosmological term.
-When $T_{\mu\nu}$ is not a Codazzi tensor, but $\mathbf C_{\mu\nu} = 0$ in \eqref{Eff-Einstein}, we obtain the standard Einstein equations with source, while $\mathbf C_{\mu\nu} = \Lambda g_{\mu\nu}$ corresponds to the Einstein equations with the cosmological term $\Lambda$.
-It is important that in the context of vacuum Cotton gravity \eqref{Vacuum}, there exists some residual Riemann curvature, which is absent for vacuum Einstein equations.
+In a special case where $T_{\mu\nu}$ is not a Codazzi tensor, and $\mathbf C_{\mu\nu} = 0$, Cotton gravity equations \eqref{Eff-Einstein} yield the standard Einstein equations with a source.
+On the other hand, $\mathbf C_{\mu\nu} = \Lambda g_{\mu\nu}$ corresponds to the Einstein equations with the cosmological term $\Lambda$.
+Notably, in the context of vacuum Cotton gravity \eqref{Vacuum} there exists some residual Riemann curvature (long-range gravitational induction in quasi-Maxwellian interpretation \cite{Lichnerowicz}), which is absent for vacuum Einstein equations.

+Overall, the reason why Cotton gravity may deserve attention, lies in its variety of new solutions and interesting features that come with it, while retaining the core advantages of General Relativity.
+Below we shall present some exact solutions of vacuum Cotton equations \eqref{Vacuum}, which also enfold the case with constant Ricci scalar that in General Relativity corresponds to the constant energy distribution.
+This means that in the Cotton model cosmological term appears as a constant of integration, which provides a notable theoretical advantage over General Relativity in certain contexts.